 SUMMARY: When To Prime Before Painting & My Top Primer Choices

-And if you’d like a bit more info on the basics of chalk painting you can check out this post here.
+And if you’d like a bit more info on the chalk mineral paint basics and how to chalk paint you can check out these posts by clicking those links.